torrentg/ccruncher/samples/readme.txt

     P(alive->dead)  = 0.1
     P(dead->alive)  = 0.0
     P(dead->dead)   = 1.0
-  12 time steps of 1 month length
+  1 time step of 12 months length
-  Each borrower has an unique asset with this profile:
+  Each client has an unique asset with this profile:
-    asset value at t=12 is 1 if borrower is alive and asset value at t=12 is 0 if borrower dead (default)
+    asset value at t=12 is 1 if client is alive and asset value at t=12 is 0 if client dead (default) time-to-default resolution method

 Expected Results: